techidaily/site-win11/source/_posts/rethinking-upgrades-windows-11s-improvement-focus.md

  Justin Duino / MakeUseOf

  Microsoft’s Copilot features, while cool and awesome, sometimes feel more like fun additions than substantial improvements to Windows 11\.
-For instance, the ability to make video chats look like paintings or[create images with Copilot](https://www.makeuseof.com/how-use-bing-image-creator-free/) might be entertaining, but it doesn’t necessarily address the usability of Windows 11.
+For instance, the ability to make video chats look like paintings or [create images with Copilot](https://www.makeuseof.com/how-use-bing-image-creator-free/) might be entertaining, but it doesn’t necessarily address the usability of Windows 11.

  When I had the “Standard hardware security not supported” Windows Security error, Microsoft took a while to address this bug.
-In the meantime, the company released new Copilot features, including the seemingly unnecessary[Copilot + Notepad integration](https://www.makeuseof.com/supercharge-notepad-copilot/) .
+In the meantime, the company released new Copilot features, including the seemingly unnecessary [Copilot + Notepad integration](https://www.makeuseof.com/supercharge-notepad-copilot/) .
 Releasing cool AI features, no matter how advanced, before addressing lingering issues reveals concerning priorities.

  Where are the features that improve the functionality of Windows 11 over Windows 10?
 For most of us, everyday productivity does not revolve around Notepad, Paint, Snipping Tool, and Clipchamp.
-One of[Copilot's best uses would be automating troubleshooting](https://www.makeuseof.com/copilot-fix-problems-in-windows/) , but unfortunately, it can't do that yet.
+One of [Copilot's best uses would be automating troubleshooting](https://www.makeuseof.com/copilot-fix-problems-in-windows/) , but unfortunately, it can't do that yet.

  Windows 10 set a high standard by delivering real features; for instance, Device Guard strengthened protection while Continuum and Hello modernized interaction methods.
 Most of Windows 11's changes have revolved around redesigns or AI-fueled capabilities in areas like image generation, content creation, and automation.
 While amazing demonstrations of technological progress, they don’t really improve the essential day-to-day functionality of the operating system.